xiyanghu/BHC/README.md

 To replicate the algorithms, please clone this repository, run `STA 663 FINAL.ipynb` and `Report.tex` <br/>

 ## Package
-We have tried to wrap our defined functions in the each folder and genrate several .py files. <br/>
+We have tried to wrap our defined functions thorugh `pip install BHClustering` in a terminal.